jsalowey/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 > The TEAP protocol utilizes objects in TLV format.
 The TLV format
 > is defined in [](#teap-tlv-format).

+Inner method

+> An authentication method which is sent as application data inside
+> of a TLS exchange which is carried over TEAP.
+The inner method
+> can be an EAP authentication method, a username / password
+> authentication, or a vendor-specific authentication method.

 # Protocol Overview

 TEAP authentication occurs in two phases after the initial EAP